 I didn’t ask how the sheep bargained for their unmolested existence.

 Not all islands in the area are technically open to the public.
 Some have been bought over by the Johor royal family and are private property.
 You’d know which ones these are, if they are left unoccupied.
 They’re the ones with the no trespassing signs.

-I suppose in a roundabout way, it might end up serving a good purpose if it limits the exploitation of the islands.
-Thus making it more likely that the tourism use of Sultan Iskandar Marine Park can be kept within the carrying capacity of the ecosystem.
+I suppose in a roundabout way, if the royalty acts as a guardian and simply leaves the islands as is, it might end up serving a good purpose.
+It could limit the exploitation of the islands, making it more likely that the tourism impact in the Marine Park can be kept within the carrying capacity of the ecosystem.

 Bonus tip for road trips: Optional firefly reserve stop